For Adjustable Rate Mortgages loans ("ARMs"), rates may increase after settlement.

 An Adjustable Rate Mortgage (ARM) is a loan with an interest rate that periodically adjusts to reflect current market rates.
 The amounts and times of adjustment are agreed upon in a document called an Adjustable Rate Note, which is signed by the borrower.

 Fixed rate mortgages have a locked interest rate that will remain the same for the life of the loan.
-The interest rate on an Adjustable Rate Mortgage will change on an annual basis after the predetermined initial interest rate period expires.
+The interest rate on an Adjustable Rate Mortgage will change on a semi-annual/annual basis after the predetermined initial interest rate period expires.

 Yes, adjustable rate mortgages have three rate caps that restrict how much your interest rate can change. —One cap restricts the amount the interest rate can change at the first adjustment, the second restricts the amount the interest rate can change every adjustment period after the first adjustment period, and the third cap restricts the maximum interest rate you can pay for as long as you have the mortgage.